 Clogged Air Filters

-Your thermostat is the appliance that tells your furnace when it’s time to turn on and fill your home with warm air, and when it’s time to stop.
+Your thermostat is the appliance that tells your furnace when it’s time to turn on and fill your home with warm air, and when it’s time to turn off.
 If the thermostat is not set or working properly, it could mean that your furnace is turning on and off every five minutes, going all day long, or not kicking on at all.

-If you have any questions about your furnace regarding these or other typical furnace problems, or want to schedule a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Barlow Service Experts and 801-436-8985 today and we’ll make sure your equipment is running properly.
+If you have any questions about your furnace regarding these or other typical furnace problems, or want to set up a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Barlow Service Experts and 801-436-8985 today and we’ll make sure your equipment is running properly.